ymniquet/eQuimageLab/src/equimagelab/docs/source/userguide.rst

   pip install --user eQuimageLab

 pip will download and install the eQuimageLab package from PyPI, as well as all dependencies (Jupiter Lab, plotly, dash...).
+If you run Python in a virtual environment, you can remove the --user option.

 Running eQuimageLab
 --------------------